FriendsOfShopware/FroshPluginUploader/README.md

 Tool for uploading new plugin releases to Shopware Store

-**This Tool works only for the new plugin system or Shopware Platform**
+**This Tool works only for the new plugin system, Shopware Platform and app system**

 Required Environment variables